zwets/unfasta/README.md

 ##### Sequence line syntax

 The sequence line can syntactically contain any character except newline (which terminates it).
 However to be semantically valid it must contain only characters defined by IUPAC, and listed in the [NCBI Blast Specification](http://blast.ncbi.nlm.nih.gov/blastcgihelp.shtml).
 Note that `uf` does not check the validity of the characters in the input FASTA file but copies them verbatim to stdout, removing only whitespace.
-Use the `uf-validate` filter to check sequence validity.
+Use the `uf-valid` filter to check sequence validity.

 #### Unfasta *is* FASTA